 Seven Ways to Build Positive Relationships with In-Laws

 American Muslim couples are reporting that their in-law relationships are a major source of stress and marital conflict.
 What can couples do to create more positive relationships with their in-laws and in turn, better their own marriage relationship?
-Check out these 7 tips to a more harmonious marriage through active steps towards harmonious relationships with your in-laws.
+Check out these 7 tips for a more harmonious marriage through active steps towards harmonious relationships with your in-laws.